varocketry/guitar-mastery-hub/public/lessons/lesson_039_minor_scale.md

 ---

-## ðŸ“– SECTION 1: THE NATURAL MINOR SCALE
+## 📖 SECTION 1: THE NATURAL MINOR SCALE

 ### What Is the Natural Minor Scale?